Death by burning: West Indies

 In 1760, the slave rebellion known as Tacky's War broke out in Jamaica.
 Apparently, some of the defeated rebels were burned alive, while others were gibbeted alive, left to die of thirst and starvation.

 In 1774, nine enslaved Africans in Tobago were found complicit of murdering a white man.
 Eight of them had first their right arms chopped off, and were then burned alive bound to stakes, according to the report of an eyewitness.

 In Saint-Domingue, enslaved Africans found guilty of committing crimes were sometimes punished by being burnt at the stake, particularly if the crime was attempting to foment a slave rebellion.

 Islamic countries

-The witnesses of the ongoing evolution of Islamic religious thought and practice, including the information of some of the main features of classical Islam.
-Hence, the sources may manifest religious, legal, and political ideas quite an evolution from the chronological aspect and different from those that prevailed in early caliphates since the practice of burning convicted person is forbidden in the Sharia Law.
+Execution by burning is forbidden in Sharia Law.

 Followers of a false claimant of prophethood

 The Arab chieftain Tulayha ibn Khuwaylid ibn Nawfal al-Asad set himself up as a prophet in 630 AD.
 Tulayha had a strong following which was, however, soon quashed in the so-called Ridda Wars.
 He himself escaped, though, and later was reconverted to Islam, but many of his rebel followers were burnt to death; his mother chose to embrace the same fate.